zink-lang/zink/docs/compiler/locals.md

 ```

 You may have problem why we `PUSH1 0x20` while getting local at index `1`, the
-anwser is that this offset is calculated by the size of the parameters.
+answer is that this offset is calculated by the size of the parameters.

 The `CALLDATALOAD` operator has stack input `i` and output `data[i]` while `data[i]`
 is a `32-byte` value starting from the given offset of the calldata, so the minimal